LangChain runtime authorization

-LangChain makes it trivial to give agents tools.
+LangChain makes it straightforward to give agents tools.
 Decorate a function with @tool, pass it to an agent, and the LLM can call it.
-But LangChain provides no authorization layer between the model's decision and the tool's execution.
+But LangChain provides no enforcement layer between the model's decision and the tool's execution.
 The framework "cheerfully parses the JSON and executes whatever parameters the LLM outputs."

 LangChain's ToolNode and AgentExecutor execute tool calls with no built-in authorization check.
 The LLM picks the tool.
 Your code runs it.

-LangChain doesn't log tool calls with authorization context.
-For SOC2, HIPAA, or financial compliance you need to know what was attempted and what was blocked.
+LangChain does not log tool calls with decision context.
+For SOC 2, HIPAA, or financial compliance you need to know what was attempted and what was blocked.

 Before and after Veto

 The left tab shows a standard LangChain agent.
 The LLM picks tools and LangChain executes them unconditionally.
 The right tab adds Veto inside each tool function.
-Same agent, same tools, every call evaluated against policy first.
+Same agent, same tools, each governed call evaluated against policy first.

 from langchain_openai import ChatOpenAI